Yogee-s/boxing_robot_ws/README.md

 1. **Detects** what punch was thrown using a fused CV + IMU pipeline (FusionVoxelPoseTransformerModel, 96.6% accuracy, 8 classes)
 2. **Responds** with a 2-DOF robot arm that throws back using Markov chain attack patterns across 5 AI fighting styles
-3. **Coaches** in real-time via a local LLM (Qwen2.5-3B-Instruct) that provides technique tips, post-session analysis, and conversational Q&A
+3. **Coaches** in real-time via a local multimodal LLM (Gemma 4 E2B via llama.cpp) that provides technique tips, post-session analysis, and conversational Q&A (text + image)
 4. **Tracks** performance across sessions with gamification (XP, ranks, achievements, streaks) and population benchmarking

 Everything runs locally on-device.
 The touchscreen GUI is designed for gloved hands (60px touch targets, pattern lock auth, IMU pad navigation), and a companion phone dashboard provides detailed analytics, AI chat, and coach station management over the local network.